PyLops/pylops/docs/source/gpu.rst

 For JAX, apart from following the procedure described for CuPy, a PyLops operator must also be wrapped into a ``JaxOperator``.

-In the following, we provide a list of operators and methods with their current status (available on CPU, GPU with CuPy, and GPU with JAX.
+In the following, we provide a list of methods in :class:`pylops.LinearOperator` with their current status (available on CPU, GPU with CuPy, and GPU with JAX.

 .. list-table::